Wednesday, October 15, 2025

 *Second reading is from the second letter of St. Paul to Timothy.
 Paul urges Timothy to continue to preach and persevere in the faith that he received from God.
 Timothy is asked to accept his share of sufferings for the Gospel.
 Paul instructs Timothy and us that we should never be afraid or be ashamed of bearing witness to Christ who has strengthened us by His Holy Spirit.

-Conclusion: Jesus Himself never defined faith in the Gospels.
+Conclusion: Jesus Himself never defined 'faith' in the Gospels.
 But from all He said about it, we might define it as an unconditional acceptance of Jesus as the Son of God.
-We have faith, then, if we believe in the words of Jesus spoke and in the power He possesses.
+If we have faith, then we believe in the words Jesus spoke, and in the power He possesses.
 It does not always follow that faith will give us power to literally move trees.
 But faith will give us power to cope with difficulties, overcome obstacles and attempt great things for the Lord.

 (Kindly note: Sunday Reflections with Fr.
 Joy Joseph is available on YouTube.
 Please view, like, share and subscribe to the video version on YouTube.
 "YouTube/Sunday Reflections with Fr.
 Joy Joseph, October 5, 2025."
 Thanks.)